intersystems-community/hackathon-kit/README.md

 IRIS now has a llama_index integration as a VectorDB!
 In this demo, we use the llama_index framework with IRIS to ingest and search through a document.

+## SQL Vector SearchSyntax

+Here's some [`documentation`](demo/SQLSyntax.md) on of our vector search syntax.
+Let us know if you need any assistance with setting up SQL queries.

 ## Which to use?

 If you need to use search with filters, use IRIS SQL.
 This is the most flexible way to build RAG.

-If you're building a genAI app that uses a variety of tools (agents, chained reasoning, api calls), go for langchain.
+If you're building a genAI app that uses a variety of langchain tools (agents, chained reasoning, api calls), go for langchain.

-If you're building a RAG app, go for llama_index.
+If you're building a simple RAG app, go for llama_index.

 The fastest and easiest way to contact any InterSystems Mentor is via Slack or Discord - feel free to ask any questions about our technology, or about your project in general!